 How significant is the attrition risk?
-A study released by Capgemini revealed that a full 89% of consumers stated that they would shop a different retailer in the future if an order arrived later than expected, and 73% reported that they would purchase an item from a different retailer than originally planned if that item wasn’t in stock.
-These statistics are sobering, and the magnitude of the potential business impact around fulfillment issues and inventory availability is clear and significant.
+A study released by Capgemini revealed that a full 89 percent of consumers stated that they would shop using a different retailer in the future if an order arrived later than expected, and 73 percent reported that they would purchase an item from a different retailer than initially planned if that item weren’t in stock.
+These statistics are sobering, and the magnitude of the potential business impact surrounding fulfillment issues, and inventory availability are both apparent and significant.

-First, with the increased convolution around multi-faceted large-scale retail operations featuring growing store count, e-commerce sites, more products, order variations and a diverse supplier base, traditional supply chain management solutions can’t handle the complexity without end-to-end visibility throughout the supply chain.
-Second, with heightened expectations around service quality coupled with customers shopping both online and traditional channels in concert, the integration between discrete online and traditional retail business units has become critically important.
-Third, the demand fluctuations created both predictable peak and seasonal requirements and unforeseen happenstances affecting operations can lead to both localized and systemic supply chain disruption.
+Firstly, with the increased convolution around multifaceted, large-scale retail operations featuring growing store count, e commerce sites, more products, order variations, and a diverse supplier base, traditional supply chain management solutions can’t handle the complexity without end-to-end visibility throughout the supply chain.
+Secondly, with heightened expectations around service quality coupled with customers shopping both online and using conventional channels, the integration between discrete online and traditional retail business units has become critically important.
+Thirdly, demand fluctuations create both predictable peak, and seasonal requirements, with unforeseen happenstances affecting operations which can lead to both localized, and systemic supply chain disruption.

-This is where real-time data analytics comes into the picture.
-If you’re able to analyze streaming data in real-time across siloed supply chain components, you achieve end-to-end visibility throughout the supply chain, integration between traditional retail and online business units, and the agility and flexibility required to manage both peak and seasonal requirements and unexpected disruptions.
+It is now where real time data analytics comes into the picture.
+If you’re able to analyze streaming data in real time across siloed supply chain components, you achieve end-to-end visibility throughout the supply chain, integration between traditional retail and online business units, and the agility and flexibility required to manage both peak and seasonal requirements, along with unexpected disruptions.

-Put simply, if you’re analyzing data after the fact, you can’t pinpoint problems and make adjustments fast enough to prevent missed deliveries and out-of-stock situations before they cycle all the way through to the customer.
-However, when retailers are able to analyze streaming data to respond to supply chain complexities, they are able to make better predictions, decisions and adjustments in real-time, before the customer experience is negatively affected.
+To put things simply, if you’re analyzing data after the fact, you can’t pinpoint problems and make adjustments fast enough to prevent missed deliveries, and out of stock situations before they cycle all the way through to the customer.
+However, when retailers can analyze streaming data to respond to supply chain complexities, they can make better predictions, decisions, and adjustments in real time, before the customer experience is negatively affected.